 Ask any metal clay jewelry artist why they love metal clay, and you’re bound to hear about its ability to take texture like a dream.
 Some might tell you how much they love the different forms of metal clay, such as syringe clay or paper metal clay, which you can cut, stack, and build like construction paper or collage.
-Patrik Kusek has combined the appeal of texture with thin sheets of metal clay into micromosaic metal clay jewelry in his two new video, Introduction to Base Metal Clays & Micromosaics with Patrik Kusek and Intermediate Metal Clay Micromosaics.
+Patrik Kusek has combined the appeal of texture with thin sheets of metal clay into micromosaic metal clay jewelry in his two videos, Intro to Base Metal Clays & Micromosaics with Patrik Kusek and Intermediate Metal Clay Micromosaics.

 Note: Different brands and types of metal clay have their own firing schedules and temperatures, which you can find on their packaging and online.
-Patrik uses BronzClay, Fast Fire Bronze Clay, CopprClay, and White CopprClay in Introduction to Base Metal Clays & Micromosaics, but other than the firing processes, the techniques he covers are applicable to all metal clays.
+Patrik uses BronzClay, Fast Fire Bronze Clay, CopprClay, and White CopprClay in Intro to Base Metal Clays & Micromosaics, but other than the firing processes, the techniques he covers are applicable to all metal clays.

 - When conditioning clay, Patrik rolls the clay into a sheet, folds it in half and rolls it flat again, repeating until the clay is conditioned, comfortably workable, and all a consistent color.
 Patrik recommends pressing the clay along the fold and then pressing as you move toward the open end while folding the clay onto itself.
 This will help prevent air bubbles from forming between the folds, which can cause issues later.

-- Because metal clay takes textures so easily, there are truly unlimited tools for texturing, beyond commercial texture plates and rubber stamp sheets (which are so fabulous).
+- Because metal clay takes textures so easily, there are truly unlimited tools for texturing, beyond commercial (affiliate links) texture plates and rubber stamp sheets (which are so fabulous).
 I bet you have many items around the house that would make a beautiful or unique texture on metal clay.
 In one example, Patrik stipples a sheet of rolled-out metal clay with the soft bristles of an eye makeup brush (below) and then rolls a ridged marker cap across the surface for a great effect.
 Things that literally could be considered trash could create your favorite designs and textures if you keep your designer eyes open!

 - As you play scavenger hunt in your own home for things that will texture metal clay–as well as items like straws, plastic eggs, etc. that work so well as forms on which to dry metal clay bails or domed pieces–avoid using anything made of aluminum.
 Aluminum will contaminate the clay and can cause discoloration, improper sintering, and other firing failures.
 Rubber, plastic, and even wooden items are all good options for texturing metal clay.
 Remember to use a release agent in the crevasses of texture plates for easier removal and successful imprints.